EliAaron/HeadphoneMonitorApp/README.md

 Monitors headphone connection to PC's line-in audio jack.

-App properties:
+App features:
+* Detects headphone connection state.
 * Shows headphone connection state on app and system tray icon.
-* Sets headphone connected and not connected actions - mute, unmute or none.
+* Optional headphone connected and not connected actions (mute/unmute/none).

 ***Note: the app was tested and works with LENOVO Y50-70 laptop.
 It did not work on other PC's.***